-9. Recite Tikkun HaKlali after a fall as a partial rectification the Avairohs that have been done Bein Adom I'Makom (between man and Hashem, such as things like looking at or thinking about inappropriate things - though the acting upon them needs more than this to rectify it).
+Say Tikkun HaKlali every Friday after Shacharis and every Yom Kippur Katan (the last day of each month on the Hebrew calendar).
+This helps to rectify the Avairahs that have been done Bein Adom l'Makom (between man and Hashem, such as things like looking at or thinking about inappropriate things - though the acting upon them needs more than this to rectify it).

-Say Tikkun HaKlali every Friday and Yom Kippur Katan after Shacharis.
-This helps to rectify

 I also say Tikkun HaKlali after I slip and look at inappropriate images/videos/things and/or act upon the urges that happen when looking at these things as a way to help rectify what I did on a spiritual level.

-In addition, while one should certainly feel regret for doing any Aveirah - especially these particular ones which this site is for - one should not let the depression from having done these things get them so depressed that they cannot function.
+In addition, while one should certainly feel regret for doing any Avairah - especially these particular ones which the site of GYE.org is for - one should not let the depression from having done these things get them so depressed that they cannot function.